 As a boater, you should prepare for running aground as everyone can experience this.
 Never panic and educate yourself on what should you do first if your boat runs aground.

 Make sure you have the tools on board in case your boat gets stuck.
 Be wise and try the simple option first.
-Then, analyze the situation to pick the right solution as there will be instances that you need help from others.
+Then, analyze the situation to pick the right solution as there will be instances when you need help from others.

 “I am James Harvey – founder of Boating Basics Online.
 It is established with the drive to help out first-time boaters, which are those desiring to explore their way through the water.
 So if you are new to boating, start from here with me. “